jjdltc/jjdltc-cordova-plugin-sftp/README.md

 * Bug Resolve =>
       * No Connection Break The App (Should The plugin warning the user or just don't do anything)
-      * No Exists The Local Path Break The App (Should the plugin create the path or should alert the user)
       * Only receive the absolute platfomr path (Without file://), should be replace in plugin don't force the user to replace it
       * Events just send a simple string object, need to be parse by user, should be the as many as need witouth the need to parse it
 * Write a better documentation